ghwalin/assignexternal/README.md

 ![Custom field for user profile](https://it.bzz.ch/wikiV2/_media/howto/git/grading/classroom_moodle_userprofile.png)

 ### Installation
-Download this plugin as a zip-archive and install it in your Moodle *(see https://docs.moodle.org/403/en/Installing_plugins#Installing_a_plugin)*.
-During installation you will be asked to specify the shortnames of the custom field for the external username you created above.
-In my setup this is "`github_username`".
+Download this plugin as a ZIP archive and install it in your Moodle *(see https://docs.moodle.org/403/en/Installing_plugins#Installing_a_plugin)*.
+During installation, you will be asked to specify the short name of the custom field for the external username you created above.
+In my setup, this is "`github_username`".

 ### Webservice

-Create a new external webservice *(See https://docs.moodle.org/403/en/Using_web_services)* and add the function "`mod_assignexternal_update_grade`" to it.
+Create a new external web service *(See https://docs.moodle.org/403/en/Using_web_services)* and add the function "`mod_assignexternal_update_grade`" to it.
 This creates an endpoint for the external system to send the grade and feedback.
 Take note of the token generated for this service.
 #### Definition
 - HTTP-method: `POST`
 - URL: `https://YOURMOODLE.HLQ/webservice/rest/server.php?wstoken=TOKEN&wsfunction=mod_assignexternal_update_grade`